peterhinch/micropython-nano-gui/DRIVERS.md

 long refresh times (many seconds).
 The principal benefit that they consume zero current except while being refreshed: it is possible to switch off power completely with the device retaining the image indefinitely.
-Present day EPD units perform the slow refresh autonomously.
-It makes no demands on the CPU enabling user code to continue to run.
+Present day EPD units perform the slow refresh autonomously - the process makes no demands on the CPU enabling user code to continue to run.

 The drivers are compatible with `uasyncio`.
 One approach is to use synchronous methods only and the standard demos (some of which use `uasyncio`) may be run.